-• Water resources, including three reservoirs that provide a variety of recreational opportunities in a spectacular geological setting
+Water resources, including three reservoirs that provide a variety of recreational opportunities in a spectacular geological setting

 The element of water has created majestic landforms at Curecanti, provided for the evolution of life since prehistoric times, and now provides a variety of recreational opportunities.
-Three dams unique in concept and construction were built between 1962 and 1976 to provide irrigation, flood control, hydroelectric power, and recreation.
-Thus, three reservoirs were created.
+Three dams unique in concept and construction were built between 1962 and 1976 to provide water storage, flood control, hydroelectric power, and other purposes.
+Thus, three reservoirs were created, which have provided for public recreation in keeping with Section 8 of the Colorado River Storage Project Act.